xiaodown/clanker/README.md

 Code desperately needs:
  * Organization
- * I hate the classes in the settings file, they need a rework, but I was just throwing stuff together I eventually want:
+ * I hate the classes in the settings file, they need a rework, but I was just throwing stuff together

+I eventually want:
  * Him to have something of a memory of what he's said
  * * short term memory (conversational)
  * * long term memory (feed chat transcripts back to him so he learns about himself and those he interacts with)
  * ~~To not be using OpenAI, instead to use a LLM that I have some more control over and maybe host locally.~~ FRIKIN' DONE
- * Eventually maybe even stream on twitch with a vtuber avatar like neuro-sama?
- * * but probably not.
-That seems like a lot of work.
+ * Speech-to-text
+ * Text-to-Speech
+ * join discord channels